Advanced AI Cleanup is live. Better color, cleaner results.

 If you need more than the standard image workflow, use the matching tool below.

-Open the upload page, switch on Use advanced mode, and remove handwriting while preserving more of the original page color.
+Open the upload page, switch on Enable high-fidelity cleanup, and remove handwriting while preserving more of the original page color.

-FAQ About Advanced Mode and Preserve Color Cleanup
+FAQ About High-Fidelity Cleanup and Preserve Color Cleanup

-A: Use advanced mode when the normal result looks too flat, when color is important to the page, or when you want to remove handwriting without turning the image black and white.
+A: Enable high-fidelity cleanup when the normal result looks too flat, when color is important to the page, or when you want to remove handwriting without turning the image black and white.

-Q: Does advanced mode replace the default upload workflow?
+Q: Does high-fidelity cleanup replace the default upload workflow?

 A: No. It is an option inside the same /upload page.
-You upload the image as usual, then turn on Use advanced mode before processing.
+You upload the image as usual, then turn on Enable high-fidelity cleanup before processing.

-Q: What if advanced mode still does not clean the page well enough?
+Q: What if high-fidelity cleanup still does not clean the page well enough?

 A: If the handwriting is extremely dense, overlaps printed text heavily, or the scan quality is poor, use /manual-processing for a more difficult cleanup path.